 - Tops: A polypropylene shirt covered by a polar fleece sweater and a windbreaker or light insulated jacket is quite warm, allows excess heat and moisture to escape, and repels the snow.

-- Bottoms: Instead of insulated snow-pants, light wind-pants or rain-pants over one or two thin layers of polypropylene or polar fleece, will provide sufficient warmth, freedom of movement, and repel the snow.
+- Bottoms: Instead of insulated snow pants, have light wind pants or rain pants over one or two thin layers of polypropylene or polar fleece.
+This will provide sufficient warmth, freedom of movement, and repel the snow.